History of Ireland in Timeline

 1961: Population Decline

-In 1961, the population continued to fall in Ireland.
+By 1961, the population continued to fall post-famine.

 1967: Discovery of pulsars

-The astronomer Jocelyn Bell Burnell discovered pulsars in 1967.
+In 1967, astronomer Jocelyn Bell Burnell discovered pulsars.

 1969: Emergence of the Provisional IRA

-In 1969, the paramilitary Provisional IRA, which favored the creation of a united Ireland, emerged from a split in the Irish Republican Army and began a campaign against what it called the "British occupation of the six counties".
+In 1969, the Provisional IRA emerged from a split in the Irish Republican Army and initiated a campaign against the "British occupation of the six counties" in pursuit of a united Ireland.

-In 1970, it was the last time Europe had won U.S. Open since Graeme McDowell's win in 2010.
+In 1970, the last European won the US Open, before Graeme McDowell's victory in 2010.

-In 1972, owing to the civil unrest during the Troubles, the British government suspended home rule and imposed direct rule.
+In 1972, due to the civil unrest during the Troubles, the British government suspended home rule and imposed direct rule over Northern Ireland.

-Until 1972, Northern Ireland was a self-governing jurisdiction within the United Kingdom with its own parliament and prime minister.
+Until 1972, Northern Ireland was a self-governing jurisdiction within the United Kingdom.

-In 1973, The Republic of Ireland and the United Kingdom both acceded to the European Economic Community (EEC).
+In 1973, both the Republic of Ireland and the United Kingdom acceded to the European Economic Community (EEC), which was a precursor to the European Union.

-In 1973, both the Republic of Ireland and the United Kingdom, which included Northern Ireland, joined the European Economic Community.
+In 1973, both the Republic of Ireland and the United Kingdom, with Northern Ireland as part of it, joined the European Economic Community.

 1973: Sunningdale Agreement